MikaelFeher/Pizza/README.md

-# README
+# Pizza

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a web application for restaurant owners to setup their website.

+Technologies used in this project:

-* Ruby version
+* Ruby 2.3.1

-* System dependencies

-* Configuration
+* Rails 5

-* Database creation
+* PostgreSQL

-* Database initialization
+* Haml

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rspec

-* ...
+* Cucumber